top of page

 • Mediation is a voluntary process.
 No one can be constraint to participate in mediation.

-• All oral and written information shared in mediation is confidential and cannot be used in legal proceedings.
+• All information, whether spoken or written, shared during mediation and the related communications is confidential and cannot be used in legal proceedings.
 The mediator cannot be called to bear witness in court.
+The mediation protocol and the mediation accord are not confidential documents, unless the parties agree otherwise in writing.

 Topics of discussion